aws/awsui-documentation/components/tiles.md

 # Tiles

 A form element that's an extension of a radio group with additional metadata to facilitate comparisons or progressive disclosure.
-As with a radio group, tiles enable the user to choose one of a predefined set of options.
+As with a radio group, tiles allow the user to choose one of a predefined set of options.